Every year, Medicare has an open enrollment period: October 15 – December 7.

 - State Health Insurance Insurance Assistance Program (SHIP)

 I hope this information has been helpful to you.
 Although it can take some effort to review one’s Medicare insurance and make changes if needed, it can make a big difference to the services you’ll get later during the year.
 Good luck with Medicare Open Enrollment!

-[Michelle Allen is an experienced social worker and geriatric care manager based in Atlanta, and is one of our featured experts providing guidance in my Helping Older Parents Membership program.
+[Michelle Allen is an experienced social worker and geriatric care manager based in Atlanta, and is one of our featured experts providing guidance in my Helping Older Parents programs.
 Since our members have raved about the Medicare guidance she’s been sharing with them, we decided to have her share this info with our regular Better Health While Aging readers as well. — L. Kernisan]